ts33kr/granite/README.md

 a very rapid creation of extremely well designed and well decoupled services with a rock solid architecture.
-Granite also bundles some unique approaches and systems, such as the class composition system along with a unique, code driven approach for crafting the UI/UX.
+Granite also bundles some unique approaches and systems, such as the class composition system along with a unique, code driven approach for crafting UI/UX.